Zhanylai99/31github/README.md

 -
 - wrote my plans for the next 30-days on WIKI page

-Day 3: My first Commit on GitHub
+Day 3: My first Commit on GitHub💡
 -
 -Basics of Git
 -Writing "Hello World" in text file and commit it to my Git repository